LPAndersson/SIML/docs/03-bootstrap.md

 $$</div>\EndKnitrBlock{note}
 <p>To be clear, step 1 above, draw $X_1^\star,\ldots, X_n^\star \overset{iid}{\sim} \hat F_n$, simply means to draw one of the observations in the sample randomly and call it $X_1^\star$.
 Put the observation back in the sample and independently draw another observation, call it $X_2^\star$ and so on.</p>

-Let us implement this method to calculate the standard error of the median using the normaly distributed data set from the previous section:
+Let us implement this method to calculate the standard error of the median using the normally distributed data set from the previous section:

 ```r
 T <- median